applicaster/developer.applicaster.com/content/iOS-Feed-by-CocoaPods/Integrate-Applicaster-Feed-by-CocoaPods.md

 + FreeWheel
 + ePlanning

-If these libraries cause duplicate symbols in your code - please notify us and we will also move it to a Pod.
+If these libraries cause duplicate symbols in your code - please notify us and we will also move it into a Pod.

-**Applicaster SDK integration guide**
+**Applicaster SDK Integration Guide**
 ***
 1. Install the CocoaPods framework: https://guides.cocoapods.org/using/getting-started.html
-2. Create a file named "Podfile" in the root directory of your project (note it does not contain an extension)
+2. Create a file named "Podfile" in the root directory of your project (note that it does not contain an extension)
-3. Edit the file and make sure it has the basic configuration: https://guides.cocoapods.org/using/using-cocoapods.html
+3. Edit the file and ensure it has the basic configuration: https://guides.cocoapods.org/using/using-cocoapods.html
-4. Make sure the following official CocoaPods PodSpecs repository is used by your Podfile:
+4. Ensure the following official CocoaPods PodSpecs repository is used by your Podfile:
     `source 'https://github.com/CocoaPods/Specs.git'`
 5. Applicaster uses the following private PodSpecs repository (for which you should have access to)
     `source 'git@github.com:applicaster/CocoaPods.git'`
 6. The repository provides the core Applicaster Pod which you may include to your Podfile:
     `pod 'Applicaster'`
-7. The APFeed and APCrossmates Pods are also available (note that they already include a reference to the required core Applicaster Pod so you may omit it):
+7. The APFeed and APCrossmates Pods are also available (note that they already include a reference to the required core Applicaster Pod, so you may omit it):
     `pod 'APFeed'`
     `pod 'APCrossmates'`
 8. The Applicaster SDK also depends on the following `Amazon SDK` Pod which must be added:
     `pod 'AWSiOSSDK', '1.7.1'`
 9. Using *terminal*, with your project root directory as the *working path*, run `pod install`.
 This will download all the necessary files which are required to integrate the Applicaster SDK into your project.
-Visit the CocoaPods web page for more information.
+Visit the CocoaPods webpage for more information.
 10. You will notice the CocoaPods installer automatically created a new Xcode `workspace`, into which your original project was added with an additional `Pods` project.
-10. Due to a limitation with the required specific version of the `Amazon SDK` Pod, it is necessary to make **recursive** the `HEADER_SEARCH_PATHS` that points to the headers of the generated `AWSiOSSDK` target in the automatically created `Pods` project in your workspace (otherwise you will receive a compile error).
+10. Due to a limitation with the required specific version of the `Amazon SDK` Pod, it is necessary to make **recursive** the `HEADER_SEARCH_PATHS` that points to the headers of the generated `AWSiOSSDK` target in the automatically created `Pods` project in your workspace (otherwise, you will receive a compile error).

 **Usage**
 ***